0xSpaceShard/starknet-devnet/website/docs/account-impersonation.md

 ### devnet_autoImpersonate

-Automatic impersonation of an account.
+Enables automatic account impersonation.
 Every account that does not exist in the local state will be impersonated.

 ```js
 {